2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2005 Nickel

-The motto “IN GOD WE TRUST” curves along the upper right area.
-The word “LIBERTY” appears in script on the right side, near Jefferson’s mouth.
-The mint mark is positioned below “LIBERTY” on the right.
-The date “2005” sits at the lower right, beneath the mint mark.
+The motto “IN GOD WE TRUST” curves along the upper right area of the coin.
+The word “LIBERTY” appears in Jefferson’s own handwriting script on the right side near his chin.
+The mint mark is positioned below “LIBERTY,” and the date “2005” sits at the lower right beneath the mint mark.

 The Reverse Of The 2005 Nickel